-From high camp it is safer and to go from high camp to low camp the same way you came.
+Take the safe route back: From high camp it is safer to go from high camp to low camp the same way you came up.
 From low camp you can then either go back the way you came via Forest Camp or you can go back via Sidhing which involves a steep trek down a forested area.

 The most popular route to Mardi Himal encompasses going to Forest Camp on to low camp then up to high camp, back to low camp and on to Sidhing.
 Thereby you enter the trek through one location, exit through another and get to see more.